11ty/11ty-website/src/docs/usage.md

 **Prerequisites:**

-1. Eleventy runs in a Terminal window. [_Well, wait—what is a Terminal window?_](/docs/terminal-window/)
+1. Eleventy runs in a Terminal application. [_Well, wait—what is a Terminal?_](/docs/terminal-window/)
 2. Have you already [installed Eleventy](/docs/)?

 ---

-Here’s the first command you can enter in your Terminal window to run Eleventy:
+Here’s the first command you can enter in your Terminal application to run Eleventy:

 ```bash
 # Searches the current directory, outputs to ./_site